lolmico/MaifuCursor/README.md

 # Description
 This is a custom Kasumi Mai cursor I made for our the maifia leader.
-It is based on the new Ayuu Heart emote.
 Hope you enjoy.

 # Free to edit
 Feel free to edit/modify the cursor and you can even make a pull request or report bugs.